nicohorn/nicohorn/README.md

 ---

-💡 Open to exciting opportunities in software engineering leadership roles and technical education initiatives.
-Let's connect and explore how we can create innovative solutions together!
+💡 Open to opportunities in software engineering leadership roles and technical education initiatives.